 Google Cloud authentication can be confusing.
 This post explains how Application Default Credentials (ADC) work and how to fix common authentication errors.

 When you’re authenticating with Google Cloud, it’s important to be clear on whether you’re trying to authenticate as a user or through a service account.
-User credentials are tied to an individual identity and work well for development.
-Service account credentials represent an automated identity used in production.
+Here’s some guidance on when to use each:

 When you instantiate a client, the library looks for credentials in this order: